GaloisInc/swanky/ocelot/README.md

 It also exposes various traits for implementing your very own OT or OPRF protocol.

-**`ocelot` should be considered unstable with potential API changes until version 1.0 is released**

-# Documentation

-The documentation can be found here: <https://galoisinc.github.io/swanky/ocelot/>

 # Performance

 `ocelot` seems to be close in performance with the latest and greatest OT